rschwabco/aserto-demo/Tutorial.md

 In almost every production level application, there comes the need to allow for a fine grained control over what users can see and do.
 For the most part, authorization is left as a secondary concern - often bolted on to the application as an afterthought.
 Then it proves to be difficult and time consuming to hand craft the authorization solution.
 That’s where Aserto can help.

 Aserto is a could-native authorization platform that allows developers to avoid having to build their own access control solution and instead frees them up to focus on their core user experience.
-In this tutorial you will learn how to integrate the Aserto SDK in the context of an Express.js application.
+In this tutorial you will learn how to integrate the Aserto SDK in the context of an Express.js API, together with a React application.

 Before we get started, let’s discuss Aserto’s two major components: the Authorizer and the Control Plane.